Fit and Fed is a response to Street Games’ growing body of research on the triple inequalities of holiday hunger, isolation, and inactivity.

 It is staggering to think 60% of families with an annual income of less than £25,000 can’t always afford food during the holidays, and that young person loses up to 80% of their fitness during the school summer holidays.
 Something we hoped the Fit and Fed Project will reduce and bring our community together at the same time.

-Each day this summer saw Sam Parker, our Health Manager, a representative from Empower to cook and Khepera, and a band of willing volunteers brings fresh food and ingredients down to Castlefield Community Centre so they could provide cooking lessons and tutorials to the children that attended the project, teaching them the basic skills necessary for later in their lives to use and be helpful to them.
+Each Fit and Fed day see’s Sam Parker, our Health Manager, a representative from Empower to cook and Khepera, and a band of willing volunteers bring fresh food and ingredients down to Castlefield Community Centre so they can provide cooking lessons and tutorials to the children that attended the project, teaching them the basic skills necessary for later in their lives to use and be helpful to them.
 Not only did they cook simple recipes such as vegetables, pasta, and salads, they managed to cook stews and make smoothies too.
 The best bit was that they could eat all the meals they made at the end!

-Not only did the children enjoy making their own food, the company Greggs were very generous and provided crate loads of goodies every Wednesday as a little treat to the children and I am sure you can imagine… The staff as well couldn’t miss out on this!.
+Not only did the children enjoy making their own food, the company Greggs were very generous and provided crate loads of goodies once a week as a little treat to the children and I am sure you can imagine… The staff as well couldn’t miss out on this!.

 Alongside the healthy cooking, the Fit & Fed staff also supplied the children with fun activities to ensure they were active and developed their fitness level whilst enjoying and playing fun games and sports.

-By the end of the summer, the Fit & Fed project managed to impact around 130 children and their families and we hopefully look to grow this number each year helping the families of the local areas of High Wycombe.
+By the end of both the Summer and October holidays, the Fit & Fed project managed to impact around 167 children and their families and we hopefully look to grow this number each year helping the families of the local areas of High Wycombe.

 Sam Parker, WWSET Community Health Manager said:

-“It was a privilege and a pleasure to deliver this project for the local children and help the families that struggle financially to feed their children through the summer periods.
+“It was a privilege and a pleasure to deliver this project for the local children and help the families that struggle financially to feed their children through the holiday periods.

 With this project hopefully we have managed to ensure all the children who came to us were kept fit, they ate well but were also educated along the way”.

-WWSET look to continue this fantastic programme next summer.
+WWSET look to continue this fantastic programme next year – funding dependant.